 An individual who is unable, as the result of a physical or mental impairment (including a vision impairment), without the assistance of another person (except the operator of a wheelchair lift or other boarding assistance device), to board, ride or disembark from an accessible bus.
 A person who is unable to “navigate” the system (e.g., recognize & board the correct vehicle, having available the correct fare/and or using the fare collection system, recognize destination, and understanding transfers that might have to be made.)

-Any individual who could use the fixed route service, but cannot because the fixed route he/she wants to ride is not wheelchair lift equipped.
-When all fixed route buses are accessible, eligibility will not be granted under this category.
-GET’s fleet is 100 % accessible.
+Any individual who could use the fixed-route service, but cannot because the fixed-route he/she wants to ride is not wheelchair lift-equipped.
+When all fixed-route buses are accessible, eligibility will not be granted under this category.
+GET’s fleet is 100 percent accessible.
 This condition would apply when an individual travels outside of GET’s service area as a visitor.

 A person whose disability interacts with the environment to prevent travel to or from a bus stop.
 Distance to or from the stop alone does not make a person eligible.
-Also, lack of fixed route service or inconvenient bus schedules is not a basis for eligibility.
+Also, the lack of fixed-route service or inconvenient bus schedules is not a basis for eligibility.

-GET-A-Lift service is provided within ¾ miles of, and during similar hours as, GET’s regular fixed route service.
-GET-A-Lift service and scheduling guidelines include scheduling trips 1 to 14 days of the requested date, picking up customers within a quoted 30 minute pick-up window and ride times generally not exceeding 90 minutes for each trip.
+GET-A-Lift service is provided within ¾ miles of, and during similar hours as, GET’s regular fixed-route service.
+GET-A-Lift service and scheduling guidelines include scheduling trips 1 to 14 days ahead of the requested date, picking up customers within a quoted 30-minute pick-up window and ride times generally not exceeding 90 minutes for each trip.

 Types of Eligibility

-Temporary eligibility (conditional or unconditional) – an individual who’s disability prevents the use of the fixed route service during a designated time period.
+Temporary eligibility (conditional or unconditional) – an individual whose disability prevents the use of the fixed-route service during a designated time period.

-Visitor – a person who is paratransit eligible in another jurisdiction is automatically eligible and the host transit agency must provide up to 21 days of paratransit service.
+Visitors – A visitor, a person who is paratransit eligible in another jurisdiction is automatically eligible and the host transit agency must provide up to 21 days of paratransit service.
 Visitors with disabilities who are not certified by another transit provider, but whose disability is visually apparent, are automatically eligible for visitor’s status up to 21 days of paratransit service.
-Visitors with a disability that is not apparent through visual observation will be asked to provide documentation as proof of their disability prior to being granted eligibility.
+Visitors with disabilities that are not apparent through visual observation will be asked to provide documentation as proof of their disabilities prior to being granted eligibility.
 The District reserves the right to ask for proof of residency for a visitor who is not paratransit eligible in another jurisdiction.
 The “21 days” of service that shall be provided to visitors with disabilities are to be calculated as any combination of 21 days during any 365-day period beginning with the visitor’s first use of service

 Eligibility is determined by 3 factors: